 Which sentences stand out to you from this passage?
 What do you think it means to have an immortal body?
 (1 Corinthians 15:42).

 That which is on the inside, your godly character, will someday be revealed.
 It won't be the same as our old nature; Paul says that flesh and blood cannot inherit the kingdom of God (v.
 50).
 It will no longer be perishable but imperishable (v.
 53).
 We won't all sleep, i.e. not all Christians will be separated from their bodies.
 Some are transformed instantly without going through the death process.
-When Christ comes, in a flash, in the twinkling of an eye, we will be changed from having a perishable body to being clothed with an imperishable body (vv.
+When Christ comes, in a flash, in the twinkling of an eye, or the time it takes to bat your eyes, we will be changed from having a perishable body to being clothed with an imperishable body (vv.
 51-52).
 Paul speaks of this transformation in his letter to the church at Philippi:

 20But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, 21who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body (Philippians 3:20-21 Emphasis mine).

 This Greek word translated to our English word transform (v.
 21) is the word Metaschēmatizō.
 It is a construction of two Greek words.
 Meta means a change of place or condition, and schēma implies shape or outward form. i.e., to transform, change the outer form or appearance of something, refashion, reshape.

 An imperishable body means that we won't age or get sick.
 Our new bodies will be glorious all of the time.
 You will always have youthful strength and be radiantly beautiful with God's glory radiating from you.
 Just as Jesus walked through walls into the upper room when the door was locked for fear of the Jews (John 20:19), we will also pass through walls and travel instantaneously, not bound by the physical realm.